iHeadWater/hydrodatasource/docs/usage.md

 # Usage

-To use hydro_privatedata in a project:
+To use hydrodata in a project:

 ```
-import hydroprivatedata
+import hydrodata
 ```